rubocop/rspec-style-guide/README.md

     # bad (stubbing too far)
     subject { mock_model(Article) }

-    describe "#summary" do
+    describe '#summary' do
-      context "when summary is not present" do
+      context 'when summary is not present' do
         # This stub_chain is stubbing the #nil? method, which makes the
         # test pass, but you are no longer testing the functionality of
         # the code, you are testing the functionality of the test suite.